Republican feuding this week represents broader reckoning over party’s future as Trump sinks in the polls

 “There is significant remorse over letting deficits rise by $9 trillion during the previous economic expansion,” Riedl said.
 “Of course, we’ve heard these concerns before, so we will see if they are willing to follow through.”

 The administration and Senate Republican leaders are aiming for a $1 trillion coronavirus aid package, although negotiations continued throughout the day on Wednesday and senior GOP officials indicated that the earliest a plan would be released was Thursday.
-The main sticking point continued to be the potential inclusion of a payroll tax cut, although Republicans were also struggling to balance the push for more funding for testing and other priorities with concerns about the plan’s price tag.
+The main sticking point continued to be the potential inclusion of a payroll tax cut, although Republicans also were struggling to balance the push for more funding for testing and other priorities with concerns about the plan’s cost.

 At the Capitol on Wednesday, Republican lawmakers acknowledged that nervousness about November was fueling the tensions.

-“It always happens that way,” Sen. Pat Roberts (R-Kan.), a retiring senator whose would-be GOP successors are locked in their own intraparty brawl ahead of the Aug.
-4 primary in the state, said.
+“It always happens that way,” said Sen. Pat Roberts (R-Kan.), a retiring lawmaker whose would-be GOP successors are locked in their own intraparty brawl ahead of the Aug.
+4 primary in the state.
 “People fuss and feud and fight and whatever — then after the election, they love each other.”

-Yet the Republican infighting is spreading beyond policy disputes on the Hill
+Yet the Republican infighting is spreading beyond policy disputes on the Hill.

-The Senate Leadership Fund, the main super PAC dedicated to electing Republican senators, formally took sides on Wednesday in a contested GOP primary to succeed Roberts in Kansas in an attempt to stifle the chances of Kris Kobach, the controversial former Kansas secretary of state who lost a gubernatorial bid in 2018, prevailing in the Aug.
+The Senate Leadership Fund, the main super PAC dedicated to electing Republicans to the Senate, formally took a side Wednesday in a contested GOP primary for a candidate to succeed Roberts in Kansas.
+The super PAC’s aim is to stifle the chances of Kris Kobach, the controversial former Kansas secretary of state who lost a gubernatorial bid in 2018, prevailing in the Aug.
 4 primary.

-Jack Pandol, a spokesman for the super PAC, said the group would launch a $1.2 million ad buy promoting Rep. Roger Marshall (R-Kan.) buy starting Thursday, which will run through the primary.
-The National Republican Senatorial Committee has not officially taken sides in the race, although establishment GOP figures have made it clear both publicly and in private that Kobach would risk flipping a traditionally Republican seat into Democratic hands in November.
+Jack Pandol, a spokesman for the super PAC, said the group on Thursday will launch a $1.2 million ad campaign promoting Rep. Roger Marshall (R-Kan.).
+The ads will run through the primary.
+The National Republican Senatorial Committee has not officially taken sides in the race, although establishment GOP figures have made clear publicly and in private that they think Kobach would risk handing a traditionally Republican seat to a Democrat in November.

-Kobach is an immigration hard-liner whose approach is in line with Trump’s and he shares the president’s belief, which is not backed up by the facts, that voter fraud is a significant issue in elections.
+Kobach is an immigration hard-liner whose approach is in line with Trump’s, and he shares the president’s belief, which is not backed up by the facts, that voter fraud is a significant issue in elections.
 Trump named him the head of his now defunct voter fraud commission.

-A Senate primary in Tennessee is also growing more contentious, as the Trump-endorsed candidate, former U.S. ambassador to Japan Bill Hagerty, went negative in his ads this week against his main competitor, Manny Sethi, an orthopedic surgeon who earned the endorsement of Cruz on Wednesday.
+A Senate primary in Tennessee is also becoming more contentious, as the Trump-endorsed candidate, former U.S. ambassador to Japan Bill Hagerty, went negative in his ads this week against his main competitor, Manny Sethi, an orthopedic surgeon whom Cruz endorsed on Wednesday.

-The internal rancor, though, this week was sharpest in the House Republican Conference and the attacks against Cheney, the scion of the prominent GOP family who is in position to potentially be the first female Republican speaker in history, appeared to catch party leaders by surprise.
+The internal rancor this week was sharpest in the House Republican Conference and the attacks against Cheney, the scion of a prominent GOP family who is in position potentially to be the first female Republican speaker in history.
+The hostilities appeared to catch party leaders by surprise.

-In the House Republican conference’s first in-person meeting since the pandemic began, members of the House Freedom Caucus chastised Cheney for defending Anthony S. Fauci, the nation’s top infectious diseases whose blunt talk and high profile had diminished his standing somewhat in the administration.
-She was also confronted with her criticism of key Trump foreign policy positions, most recently the administration’s plans to reduce the number of active-duty U.S. troops in Germany.
+In the House Republican Conference’s first in-person meeting since the pandemic began, members of the House Freedom Caucus chastised Cheney for defending Anthony S. Fauci, the nation’s top infectious-disease specialist, whose blunt talk and high profile has undercut his standing somewhat in the White House.
+Cheney also was confronted with her criticism of key Trump foreign policy positions, most recently the administration’s plans to reduce the number of active-duty U.S. troops in Germany.

-She also took a forceful position in favor of wearing face coverings to curb the spread of the coronavirus — which the president has been reluctant to do — tweeting a photo last month of her father, former vice president Richard B. Cheney, wearing a mask with the hashtag: “realmenwearmasks.”
+She also took a forceful position in favor of wearing face coverings to curb the spread of the novel coronavirus — something the president has been reluctant to do — tweeting a photo last month of her father, former vice president Richard B. Cheney, wearing a mask with the hashtag: “Realmenwearmasks.”

-The president’s son, Donald Trump Jr., joined Rep. Matt Gaetz (R-Fla.), a close ally of the president, in pushing to boot Cheney from her leadership position while comparing her to Sen. Mitt Romney (R-Utah), the sole GOP senator who voted earlier this year to convict Trump on an abuse-of-power charge during his impeachment trial.
+The president’s son Donald Trump Jr. joined Rep. Matt Gaetz (R-Fla.), a close ally of the president’s, in pushing to boot Cheney from her position as chair of the House Republican Conference while comparing her to Sen. Mitt Romney (R-Utah), the sole GOP senator who voted earlier this year to convict Trump on an abuse-of-power charge during his impeachment trial.

-The White House did not return a request for comment on whether the president agrees with his son that Cheney should be ousted from her leadership post.
-But other House Republicans downplayed the internal dispute as a one-time fracas.
+The White House did not respond to a request for comment Wednesday on whether the president agrees with his son that Cheney should be ousted from her leadership post.

 “It’s gonna happen, unfortunately,” said Rep. Rodney Davis (R-Ill.).
 “But in the end, I think everybody has to come together this Congress, because you have to come together in a minority.”